gradle/actions/setup-gradle/README.md

 When the action detects that the Gradle User Home caches directory already exists (`~/.gradle/caches`), then by default it will not overwrite the existing content of this directory.
 This can occur when a prior action initializes this directory, or when using a self-hosted runner that retains this directory between uses.

-In this case the Job Summary will display a message like:
+In this case, the Job Summary will display a message like:
 > Caching for Gradle actions was disabled due to pre-existing Gradle User Home

-If you want override the default and have The `setup-gradle` action caches overwrite existing content in the Gradle User Home, you can set the `cache-overwrite-existing` parameter to 'true':
+If you want to override the default and have the caches of the `setup-gradle` action overwrite existing content in the Gradle User Home, you can set the `cache-overwrite-existing` parameter to `true`:

 ```yaml
 cache-overwrite-existing: true